The EVC-E system uses the same ergonomic control head that we’ve all become familiar with. Capt. Steve’s finger is on the cruise adjust rocker switch.

 Optional features are easy to activate and require no added space on the helm panel.

-This is the function I’ve just been describing.
-Push this button and system automatically adjusts the trim for you.
+Power trim assist is an option, but as can be seen, well worth it.
+Push this button and the system automatically adjusts the trim for you.
 You can still do it yourself, if you are so inclined.
 Just touch the button, the green light goes off, and you’re on your own just as you always have been, adjusting the trim with your thumb.

 This button activates the particular control unit where you are working.
 It is useful when you have multiple control stations, say, an upper and lower helm, wing controls, and another in the cockpit for backing down on a fish.
 Just hop over to that control and activate it by pushing "station."

 These small incremental adjustments work at idle, too.
-So, if you are in a no wake zone and want a little more, simply tap "Cruise Control" and "+."
+So, if you are in a no wake zone and want a little more, simply tap the optional "Cruise Control" and "+."
 Also, ergonomics weren’t lost on Volvo Penta designers.
-The throttles are so sensitive now (remember you’re not moving cables, just sending electric signals down some wires) that you won’t want to rest your hand on the throttle controls anymore.
-Something I am keen to do, so a little retraining was in order for me.
+The throttles on our test boat were so sensitive now (remember you’re not moving cables, just sending electric signals down some wires) that you won’t want to rest your hand on the throttle controls anymore.
+(After the test Volvo techs told me that this sensitivity can be adjusted.)

 I very much like the fact that I could place my right hand on top of the base of the control unit between the two throttles.
 In that way my hand was ready for sudden action if need be, yet the weight of my hand and arm was not resting on the throttles which could be easily jiggled, especially when bouncing across waves.
 Now with my hand in this position, the “+” and " – " buttons are on the front of the unit, literally right at my fingertips.
 Brilliant!